swiftlang/sourcekit-lsp/Documentation/Diagnose Bundle.md

   - From Xcode toolchains, just a stack trace.
   - For assert compilers (ie. nightly toolchains) also sometimes some source code that was currently compiled to cause the crash.
 - Log messages emitted by SourceKit
   - We mark all information that may contain private information (source code, file names, …) as private in os_log so by default all of that will be redacted.
-Private logging can be enabled for SourceKit-LSP on macOS by running `sudo log config --subsystem org.swift.sourcekit-lsp --mode private_data:on`.
-These log messages are also included in a sysdiagnose.
+Private logging can be enabled for SourceKit-LSP as described in [Enable Extended Logging](#enable-extended-logging).
+These extended log messages are also included in a sysdiagnose.
   - On Linux and Windows, we currently don’t redact the private information, so users should always explicitly be asked before sharing these logs.
 - Versions of Swift installed on your system
   - We don’t consider this private information